Arlington Heights, Illinois.

 - Ms. Michelle Barsukov (eighth grade student at Maple Middle School, Northbrook, IL), and

-- Mr. Edmond Torskiy (senior student at Stevenson High School, Buffalo Grove, IL).
+- Mr. Edmond Torskiy (junior student at Stevenson High School, Buffalo Grove, IL).

 The project sought the development of a series of next generation Metal-Air batteries with longer lasting power sources for hearing aid devices, which millions of elderly and hearing impaired people use on a daily basis.
 The individuals listed above embraced the objectives of the effort and contributed to the project’s success by developing dozens of formulations of zinc-air batteries for performance testing.